avantec-iot/avantec-thingsboard/docs/avantec/avantec-dashboards.rst

 See also
 ===============

+Learn how to import dashboard:

-* :ref:`Step 2.
-Import Dashboards of TA652FC-W` - Learn how to import dashboard.
+* :ref:`Import Detail Dashboard of TA652FH-W <Step 2.
+Import Dashboards of TA652FC-W>`
+* :ref:`Import List Dashboard of TA652FC-W <Step 3.
+Import List Dashboard of TA652FC-W>`